-- (a) No person may act or attempt to act as a crewmember of a civil aircraft: - (1) Within 8 hours after the consumption of any alcoholic beverage; - (2) While under the influence of alcohol; or - (3) While using any psychoactive substance that affects the person's faculties in any way contrary to safety - (b) A crewmember shall, up to 8 hours before or immediately after acting or attempting to act as a crewmember, on the request of a law enforcement officer or the Authority, submit to a test to indicate the presence of alcohol or other psychoactive substances in the blood. - (c) Whenever there is a reasonable basis to believe that a person may not be in compliance with this paragraph and upon the request of the Authority, that person shall furnish the Authority or authorise any clinic, doctor, or other person to release to the Authority, the results of each blood test taken for presence of alcohol or narcotic substances up to 8 hours before or immediately after acting or attempting to act as a crewmembers. - (d) Any test information provided to the Authority under the provisions of this section may be used as evidence in any legal proceeding.
+(a) No person may act or attempt to act as a crew member of a civil aircraft:

+- (1) Within 10 hours after the consumption of any alcoholic beverage; - (2) While under the influence of alcohol; or - (3) While using any psychoactive substance that affects the person's faculties in any way contrary to safety - (b) A crew member shall, up to 10 hours before or immediately after acting or attempting to act as a crew member, on the request of a law enforcement officer or the Authority, submit to a test to indicate the presence of alcohol or other psychoactive substances in the blood. - (c) Whenever there is a reasonable basis to believe that a person may not be in compliance with this subsection and upon the request of the Authority, that person shall furnish the Authority or shall authorise any clinic, doctor, or other person to release to the Authority, the results of each blood test taken for the presence of alcohol or narcotic substances up to 10 hours before or immediately after acting or attempting to act as a crew member. - (d) Any test information provided to the Authority under the provisions of this section may be used as evidence in any legal proceeding.

-8.5.1.6 FLIGHT CREWMEMBER USE OF SEAT BELTS AND SHOULDER HARNESSES
+8.5.1.6 FLIGHT CREW MEMBER USE OF SEAT BELTS AND SHOULDER HARNESSES

-- (a) Each flight crewmember shall have his or her seat belts fastened during take-off and landing and all other times when seated at his or her station. - (b) Each flight crewmember occupying a station equipped with a shoulder harness shall fasten that harness during take-off and landing, except that the shoulder harness may be unfastened if the crewmember cannot perform the required duties with the shoulder harness fastened. - (c) Each occupant of a seat equipped with a combined safety belt and shoulder harness shall have the combined safety belt and shoulder harness properly secured about that occupant during take-off and landing and be able to properly perform assigned duties. - (d) At each unoccupied seat, the safety belt and shoulder harness, if installed, shall be secured so as not to interfere with crewmembers in the performance of their duties or with the rapid egress of occupants in an emergency.
+- (a) Each flight crew member shall have his or her seat belts fastened during take-off and landing and at all other times when seated at his or her station. - (b) Each flight crew member occupying a station equipped with a shoulder harness shall fasten that harness during take-off and landing, except that the shoulder harness may be unfastened if the crew member cannot perform the required duties with the shoulder harness fastened. - (c) Each flight crew member occupying a seat equipped with a combined safety belt and shoulder harness shall have the combined safety belt and shoulder harness properly secured about that crew member during take-off and landing, except that the combined safety belt and shoulder harness may be unfastened if the crew member cannot perform the required duties with the combined safety belt and shoulder harness fastened. - (d) At each unoccupied seat, the safety belt and shoulder harness, if installed, shall be secured so as not to interfere with crew members in the performance of their duties or with the rapid egress of occupants in an emergency.

-8.5.1.7 FLIGHT CREWMEMBERS AT DUTY STATIONS
+8.5.1.7 FLIGHT CREW MEMBERS AT DUTY STATIONS

-(a) Each required flight crewmember shall remain at the assigned duty station during take-off and landing and critical phases of flight.
+- (a) Each required flight crew member shall remain at the assigned duty station during take-off and landing and during critical phases of flight. - (b) Each flight crew member shall remain at his or her station during all phases of flight unless: - (1) Absence is necessary for the performance of his or her duties in connection with the operation; - (2) Absence is necessary for physiological needs, provided one qualified pilot remains at the controls at all times; or - (3) The crew member is taking a rest period and a qualified relief crew member replaces him or her at the duty station.

-- (b) Each flight crewmember shall remain at his or her station during all phases of flight unless: - (1) Absence is necessary for the performance of his or her duties in connection with the operation; - (2) Absence is necessary for physiological needs, provided one qualified pilot remains at the controls at all times; or - (3) The crewmember is taking a rest period and a qualified relief crewmember replaces him or her at the duty station. - (i) For the assigned PIC during the en-route cruise portion of the flight by a pilot who holds an airline transport pilot licence and an appropriate type rating, and who is currently qualified as PIC or CP, and is qualified as PIC of that aircraft during the en-route cruise portion of the flight; and - (ii) In the case of the assigned CP, by a pilot qualified to act as PIC or Co-Pilot of that aircraft during en-route operations
+- For the assigned PIC during the en-route cruise portion of the flight by a pilot who holds an ATPL and an appropriate type rating, and who is currently qualified as PIC or CP, and is qualified as PIC of that aircraft during the en-route cruise portion of the flight; and - (ii) In the case of the assigned CP, by a pilot qualified to act as PIC or CP of that aircraft during en-route operations

-8.5.1.8 REQUIRED CREWMEMBER EQUIPMENT
+8.5.1.8 REQUIRED CREW MEMBER EQUIPMENT